 Montgomery is a relatively large city located in the state of Alabama.
 With a population of 200,602 people and 58 constituent neighborhoods, Montgomery is the second largest community in Alabama.

-Unlike some cities, Montgomery isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Montgomery are a mix of both white- and blue-collar jobs.
+Montgomery is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Montgomery is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Montgomery who work in office and administrative support (13.70%), sales jobs (11.80%), and management occupations (9.24%).

 Also of interest is that Montgomery has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Montgomery is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.98% of adults in Montgomery have a college degree.

 The per capita income in Montgomery in 2010 was $24,430, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $97,720 for a family of four.
 However, Montgomery contains both very wealthy and poor people as well.

 Montgomery is an extremely ethnically-diverse city.
 The people who call Montgomery home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montgomery residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Montgomery include German, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Montgomery is English.
 Other important languages spoken here include Spanish and Korean.